bmrbehnam/laravel-batch-update/README.md

 # How To Use It ?

+1. Install package by composer :

+    composer require bmrbehnam/laravel-batch-update

-1.add this line in your model :
+2.Add this line in your model :

     use BatchUpdate\BatchUpdateTrait;

-2. Ready ! use it :
+3. Ready ! use it :

-        # Example Data For Update By One Update Query
+        # Example data for update by one update query
         $data = [
             ['id' => 1, 'level' => 1, 'name' => 'category one'],
             ['id' => 2, 'level' => 2, 'name' => 'category two'],